 6. Is there packing protection?

+Another very important tips for hiring a moving company.
 If you’re hiring a company for packing assistance, check to see if they provide any kind of insurance that protects your items against damage.
 For the most part, packers tend to be very careful, but it’s best to be cautious and be protected.
 Also, remember that most likely the company will bring their own branded supplies for the move.
 If something unforeseen happens, like a box breaking open while being carried because of bad-quality tape, cause a fragile item to break, the moving company can be held accountable for the mishap.

 7. Do they have additional fees?